 To get there, take a leisurely stroll through The City to the gleaming base of the Salesforce (formerly Heron) Tower – it’s about a 2 minute walk from Liverpool Street Station.

-Take the lift past Sushisamba straight up to the 40th Floor, where you’ll find Duck & Waffle, a cocktail bar and restaurant named after its signature dish: fried duck egg and mustard maple syrup which – like everything else at D&W – can be enjoyed 24 hours a day.
+Behind a small glass door next to the main entrance you’ll spot a friendly host effortlessly combining their clipboard with a Hollywood smile.
+Go ahead and inform them that today you’ll be heading to the roof… (best to have a reservation secured first, though this isn’t always necessary).
+Take the lift past Sushisamba straight up to the 40th Floor, where you’ll find the place you’re here to see: Duck & Waffle, a cocktail bar and restaurant named after its signature dish of waffle, crispy confit duck leg and fried duck egg with mustard maple syrup (a dish which – like everything else here – can be enjoyed 24 hours a day).

-You’ll first find yourself in the bar, a surprisingly coherent textural mish-mash of Portuguese-inspired floor tiling; distressed wooden ceilings; extravagant chandeliers made from old wine bottles; and, of course, killer views, with the lights of London twinkling immeasurable feet beneath you.
+On entering Duck & Waffle you’ll first find yourself in the bar, a surprisingly coherent textural mish-mash of Portuguese-inspired floor tiling; distressed wooden ceilings; extravagant chandeliers made from old wine bottles; and, of course, killer views, with the lights of the London skyline twinkling immeasurable feet beneath you.

-A brief note regarding your journey up there.
+A brief note regarding your journey up there…

-…. after the cocktails, the food and the ridiculous views.
+… after the cocktails, the food and the ridiculous views.

 NOTE: Duck & Waffle is open 24 hours, year-round.
 There’s also a dining room for private hire, which seats up to 18.
 You can book a private or public table on their website here.

-Duck & Waffle | Heron Tower, 110 Bishopsgate, EC2N 4AY
+Duck & Waffle | Salesforce Tower, 110 Bishopsgate, EC2N 4AY